 - maintenance of a cumulative GPA or last 60-credit GPA of at least 2.75

 Two grade point averages will be calculated to determine candidates' eligibility and selection to programs.
 GPAs will be calculated using (1) all transferable college level course work attempted, and (2) the last 60 credits attempted.
 The higher GPA of these two will be used for purposes of admission.
 If fewer than 60 credits have been attempted, all credits will be used to calculate the GPA.
 Graded graduate course work will also be used in all GPA calculations. ("Attempted" course work indicates course work for which a grade has been earned.)
-For more information on this rule, click here.
+More information on this rule is available here.

 Students with a Previous Degree